mattjstrauss/Wordpress-Build/public/content/plugins/wp-smushit/readme.txt

   <li>View advanced compression stats per-attachment and library totals.</li>
 </ul>

-Install WP Smush now and find out why it's the most popular image optimization plugin for WordPress available today with over 2.7 million downloads.
+Install Smush now and find out why it's the most popular image optimization plugin for WordPress available today with over 2.7 million downloads.
 </blockquote>

 Smush can take care of all your image compression needs, for free!

-However, if you'd like to Super Smush lossy compression, the ability to optimize image up to 32MB, and bulk smush optimization for all your images in just one-click, you can always take the next step with <a href="https://premium.wpmudev.org/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme">WP Smush Pro</a>.
+However, if you'd like Super Smush lossy compression, the ability to optimize images up to 32MB, bulk smush optimization for all your images in just one-click, auto-convert PNG to JPEG, the ability to Smush and make a copy of your full-sized images (to restore them at any point) you can always take the next step with <a href="https://premium.wpmudev.org/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme">WP Smush Pro</a>.

+= Privacy =

+Smush does not interact with end users on your website.
+The only input option Smush has is to a newsletter subscription for site admins only.

+Smush uses a third-party email service (Drip) to send informational emails ( Opt-in) to the site administrator.
+The administrator's email address is sent to Drip and a cookie is set by the service.
+Only administrator information is collected by Drip.

+Smush sends images to the WPMU DEV servers to optimize them for web use.
+This includes the transfer of EXIF data.
+The EXIF data will either be stripped or returned as it is.
+It is not stored on the WPMU DEV servers.

 == Frequently Asked Questions ==